Jade (1995 film)

 Jade is a 1995 American erotic thriller film written by Joe Eszterhas, produced by Robert Evans, directed by William Friedkin, and starring David Caruso, Linda Fiorentino, Chazz Palminteri, Richard Crenna, and Michael Biehn.
 The original music score was composed by James Horner based on a song composed by Loreena McKennitt.
-The film was marketed with the tagline "Some fantasies go too far."

 Plot

-Assistant District Attorney David Corelli (Caruso) is called to the murder scene of prominent businessman Kyle Medford, found bludgeoned to death in his San Francisco home by an antique hatchet.
-Police detectives Bob Hargrove and Petey Vesko find photographs in Medford's safe of Governor Lew Edwards (Crenna) having sex with a prostitute, later identified as Patrice Jacinto.
+Assistant District Attorney David Corelli is called to the murder scene of prominent businessman Kyle Medford, found skinned to death in his San Francisco home by an antique hatchet.
+Police detectives Bob Hargrove and Petey Vesko find photographs in Medford's safe of Governor Lew Edwards having sex with a prostitute, later identified as Patrice Jacinto.
 During questioning, Patrice reveals that she and several other women were paid by Medford to have sex with wealthy men at his beach house in Pacifica.
 She also informs them that the most desired prostitute among the clients was a woman known only as "Jade".
 In a private meeting with Governor Edwards and aide Bill Barrett, Corelli is warned not to make the photographs public.
-Corelli is then almost killed when his brake line is deliberately cut and his vehicle goes out of control while driving down a steep hill.
+Corelli is then almost killed when his brake line is deliberately cut and his vehicle crashes after losing control on a steep hill.

 The detectives find fingerprints on the hatchet belonging to Katrina Gavin, a clinical psychologist and former lover of Corelli's who eventually married his close friend, defense attorney Matt Gavin.
 When interviewed, Katrina explains that Medford gave her a tour of his antique collection on the day in question, but claims to have nothing to do with his death.
 At Medford's beach house, Corelli and the detectives find various drugs, alcohol, and sex toys, as well as hidden video cameras.
 They conclude Medford was recording the sex sessions to blackmail the men.
 Corelli is shocked to discover Katrina on one of the tapes; the revelation renews the detectives' interest in her as a suspect.